haniffalab/HL_open_source_hardware/1_HL_Bioprinter/7_graphic+Smart+Controller+Case/README.txt

-RepRapDiscount Full Graphic Smart Controller Case by mightynozzle on Thingiverse: https://www.thingiverse.com/thing:2813298
+# Graphic+Smart+Controller+Case
+This is a modified graphic controller case which was taken from mightynozzle on Thingiverse: https://www.thingiverse.com/thing:2813298298